 Suicide prevention hotlines in California respond to callers in need and reduce their distress.
 They could reach more people and improve services by expanding digital offerings such as chat and establishing programs to monitor and improve quality.

-Suicide prevention hotlines in California respond to callers in need and reduce caller distress, but could improve their services and reach more users by expanding digital offerings such as chat services and establishing better programs to monitor and improve the quality of their services.
+Suicide prevention hotlines in California respond to callers in need and reduce caller distress.
+But they could improve their services and reach more users by expanding digital offerings such as chat services and establishing better programs to monitor and improve the quality of their services.

 This report summarizes seven case studies to highlight innovative models and best practices that leverage local health department efforts in outreach and health insurance enrollment activities tied to the Patient Protection and Affordable Care Act.